How to upload raw app screenshots

 This will open the screenshot uploader.
 Across the top bar, you will see each screenshot, and within each screenshot there will be a section for each layer.

-Click Upload folder in the bottom left corner.
+Click Bulk upload raw screenshots in the bottom left corner.

 Read through the setup guidance and examples so your folder is structured correctly.

-Click Select folder and choose the folder containing your screenshots.
+Click Select folder and scan raw screenshots to choose the folder containing your screenshots.

 AppScreens will sort and assign screenshots to the corresponding output sizes.

-Once all screenshots have been assigned correctly, click Import assigned files.
+Once all screenshots have been assigned correctly, click Import assigned screenshots.

 Updating Screenshots